<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Man-traps

 Man-trap access to the courtroom is accomplished by placing a small vestibule between the holding cell area and the courtroom.
 The doors to each area have locks that allow only one door to be opened at a time.
 This creates a controlled sequence of prisoner movement between the cell and the courtroom.
-Man-traps normally include a gun locker for security personnel.
+Man-traps typically include a gun locker for security personnel.

 HVAC